bmarieg/Beth-Graham-Coding-Portfolio/README.md

-# Python-for-Bioinformatics
+# Beth Graham
+## Bioinformatics Coding Portfolio

 Welcome!

-This repository will be a combined portfolio and teaching tool.
-It is a work in progress!
+I am using this repository as a coding portfolio.
+It does not contain a software package!
+Each file was included to demonstrate certain skills.
+It is a work in progress.

-Right now, all I have up here is a Jupyter Notebook demonstrating how to use Biopython to search the Entrez datbases and fetch individual sequences: Biopython_fetch_Entrez.ipynb
+Table of Contents:

+- "Search and Fetch from Entrez with Biopython": Jupyter notebook using Biopython
+-

 Thanks for visiting!